travelgateX/documentation-site/content/hotelx/plugins/net-price.md

 ### Execution example

-It is not necessaty to specify it in Query (Settings->Plugins)
+It is not necessary to specify it in Query (Settings->Plugins)

 ## CommissionX {#commissionX}